terminalmax/gameoflife/readme.md

 # Game of Life
 This is a simulation of John Conway's "Game of Life" cellular automata.
 Implemented in C using SDL as platform layer.
 Made for learning and educational purpose.
-Written in a straight forward manner so that it's simple to understand and straightforward to teach.
+Written in a straightforward manner so that it's simple to understand and teach.

 ## Compilation
 Requires SDL2.